splunk/public-o11y-docs/_includes/admin/roles_apm.rst

     - No

   * - The following methods for the APM Visibility Filters resource.
 See :ref:`sensitive-data-controls` for more information.
        - PUT
        - POST
     - Yes
     - No
     - No
     - No

-  * - In APM, the combination of the UPDATE_TAG and DELETE_TAG capabilities let you view, but not make changes to, the following APM-related pages in the Observability Cloud Settings: APM MetricSets, Business Workflow, Extended Trace Retention.
+  * - View the following APM-related pages in the Observability Cloud Settings.
 Functionality in the API is similarly restricted by capability.
+       - APM MetricSets
+       - Business Workflow
+       - Extended Trace Retention
     - Yes
     - Yes
     - No
     - No

-  * - The CREATE_REPORT capability only applies to functionality in the API.
-In the APM API, the CREATE_REPORT capability lets you access the APM Reporting resource.
+  * - In the APM API, access the APM Reporting resource.
     - Yes
     - Yes
     - No
     - No

-  * - The READ_CONFIG capability only applies to functionality in the API.
-In the APM API, the READ_CONFIG capability lets you use the GET method on the APM Visibility Filters resource.
+  * - In the APM API, use the GET method on the APM Visibility Filters resource.
 See :ref:`sensitive-data-controls` for more information.
     - Yes
     - Yes
     - No
     - No

-  * - The DELETE_CONFIG capability only applies to functionality in the API.
-In the APM API, the DELETE_CONFIG capability lets you use the DELETE method on the APM Visibility Filters resource.
+  * - In the APM API, use the DELETE method on the APM Visibility Filters resource.
 See :ref:`sensitive-data-controls` for more information.
     - Yes
     - Yes
     - No